Towards a Coq-verified Chain of Esterel Semantics: Introduction

-\end{itemize} This paper will only deal with the first three semantics, up to the constructive set semantics.
-We will prove the expected refinement or equivalence relations between these semantics.
-This is enough to deduce a correct-by-construction interpreter for Kernel Esterel.
-Going to a an efficient compiler will require handling the last two semantics, which will be the goal of a subsequent paper.
+This paper only deals with the behavioral, constructive, state constructive, and new microstep semantics.
+We prove the expected refinement or equivalence relations between these semantics, but only on Kernel Esterel without loops, since loops create a schizophrenia problem (see Section~\ref{sec:reincarnation}) that was solved in a way we have not yet transported to Coq.
+This work is enough to deduce a correct-by-construction interpreter for loop-free Kernel Esterel (actually one for each semantics).
+But going to an efficient compiler will require handling the circuit semantics, which will be the goal of a subsequent paper.